 Flinders Uni Red Cross Club members Cameron Milsteed, Georgia Hagias and Evie Allcroft.

-18 March 2016 - Red Cross Uni Clubs are popping up all over the country.
-As more and more young people come on board as Young Humanitarians, momentum is growing from university students to get involved with the world's largest humanitarian movement.
+27 February 2017 - With more and more young people joining Red Cross as Young Humanitarians, momentum is growing from university students to get involved with the world's largest humanitarian movement.
 For many students, there is a natural synergy with Red Cross and their studies.

 Cameron Millsteed is studying international development at Flinders University in Adelaide.
 He says being part of the Red Cross Uni Club at Flinders is a good fit with his studies and many other students there - like those studying medicine, law and social work.